 This appears to add complexity without adding functionality; please provide a detailed example where these additions allow something currently impossible to implement.

-operations could be anything: sum up the time used for the activity, or just write some statistical fields like set_actor should be an operation allowing to set the owner, e.g. as a "preop":
+operations could be anything: sum up the time used for the activity, or just write some statistical fields like

 A workflow plugin can add an arbitrary workflow operation, so this is already possible.